 The eye area is one of the first places to show change.
 The skin here is thinner, has fewer oil glands, and reflects lifestyle patterns easily, sleep, stress, hydration, screens, and time.
+A 2025 review linking sleep quality to skin appearance found that poor sleep measurably alters pigmentation, hydration and transepidermal water loss — effects that are often most visible around the eyes before they are visible elsewhere on the face (Xu et al., 2025).

 Stella tracks several signals around the eyes to help you understand what kind of change you're seeing and whether it's temporary, cyclical, or structural.